emBELLAtex® Embossed Patterns

 Why choose embossed surface patterns...

-So why choose surface patterns and trims created with emBELLAtex® on a gown or costume?
+So, why choose surface patterns and trims created with emBELLAtex® on a gown or costume?
 Anyone who has shopped for fabrics knows that affordable fabrics are hard to find.
 The same thing is true with trims.
 Our design team creates the surface patterns.
 Therefore the colors and scale of the 3-D patterns compliment each other.
 We also recreate patterns from paintings and photographs along with original artwork.
+An example is the Jewels of Fabergé collection inspired by the Fabergé Easter eggs.
 That means your costume will be truly one-of-a-kind.

 Above is a line drawing for the appliqué on a Queen’s collar.
 The design echoes the “flora and flourishes” embossed pattern on the scalloped edge of the gown.